Linuxfabrik/monitoring-plugins/check-plugins/rhel-version/README.md

 ## Overview

-Checks the installed Red Hat Enterprise Linux version against the endoflife.date API and alerts if the version is end-of-life or if newer releases are available.
+Checks the installed Red Hat Enterprise Linux version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

 **Important Notes:**

+* The check must run locally on the server because it reads the version from the local system.
-* Also works for Alma, CentOS, CentOS Stream, Oracle, Rocky, etc., but reports the EOL date for RHEL
+* It also works on Alma, CentOS, CentOS Stream, Oracle, Rocky and the other rebuilds, but reports the end-of-life date of RHEL.
-* On Fedora Workstation or Fedora Server, use <https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/fedora-version>
+* On Fedora Workstation or Fedora Server, use [fedora-version](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/fedora-version/) instead.

 **Data Collection:**

-* Reads the installed version from the local OS distribution facts
+* Reads the installed version from the local distribution facts
-* Queries the endoflife.date API (<https://endoflife.date/api/rhel.json>) and caches the result in a local SQLite database
-* Must run on the RHEL server itself
+* Compares against the [endoflife.date API](https://endoflife.date/api/rhel.json) to determine EOL status and available updates
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet